Mourning: a Poem

 to songs that feel like worship.

-We visited cemeteries
+We visit cemeteries

-and talked to ghosts,
+and talk to ghosts,

-whispered prayers to candles.
+whisper prayers to candles.

 How do you mourn your dead?